GTANetworkDev/Bridge-API-Documentation/README.md

 # Guide
 ### Members
-The Members element is a encapslating element that holds all of the members inside of it.
+The Members element is an encapsulating element that holds all of the members inside of it.
 ```xml
 <members>
   <member>